darwinweng/tamingtemper-android/README.md

 ## Contact

-For any questions or inquiries about the Display Level of Temperature app, feel free to contact us at:
+For any questions or inquiries about the Taming Temper app, feel free to contact us at:

 - Email: [darwin.oca13@gmail.com](mailto:darwin.oca13@gmail.com)